Fair Beam Allocations through Reconfigurable Intelligent Surfaces: Introduction

 The remainder of the paper is organized as follows.
-In Section~\ref{Section2}, we present the modeling of RIS-aided multi-user communications.
-Section~\ref{Section3} formulates the beamforming problems for maximizing the minimization received signal power among users and proposes an efficient algorithm along with Moreau-Yosida approximation to solve the problem.
-Section~\ref{Section4} is dedicated to the performance evaluations of the proposed algorithm through numerical and experimental tests.
-Finally, the paper is concluded in Section~\ref{Section5}.
+In Section~\ref{Section2}, we present the modeling of RIS-aided multi-user communications and formulate the beamforming problems for maximizing the minimum received signal power among users.
+Section~\ref{Section3} proposes an efficient algorithm along with Moreau-Yosida approximation to solve the problem.
+In Section~\ref{Section4}, We validate various beam allocation functions of RISs, such as beam splitting, fair beam allocation, and wide-beam generation.
+Section~\ref{Section5} is dedicated to the performance evaluations of the proposed algorithm through numerical and experimental tests.
+Finally, the paper is concluded in Section~\ref{Section6}.